rishita3003/Applied-Time-Series-Final-Project/README.md

 The repository is organized as follows:

 - `data/`: Contains the dataset used for analysis.
-- `notebooks/`: Jupyter notebooks detailing data preprocessing, EDA, modeling, and forecasting.
+Dataset link : [Temperature Data by city](https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data)
-- `scripts/`: Python scripts for data processing and model implementation.
-- `results/`: Visualizations, forecasts, and evaluation metrics.
+- `rmd/`: R language for data processing and model implementation.
+Visualizations, forecasts, and evaluation metrics.
 - `README.md`: Overview of the project.

 ## Key Features